guilhermecara/cdiscord/README.md

 # About

-**Welcome to Cdiscord** a CLI interface for discord!
+**Welcome to Cdiscord** a discord CLI!

 # Capabilities

-1. Message your friends via the shell!
+1. Direct messages from the terminal.

 # Dependencies